ros-navigation/docs.nav2.org/configuration/packages/smac/configuring-smac-hybrid.rst

   ====== =======

   Description
     If the length is too far, reject this expansion.
-This prevents unsafe shortcutting of paths into higher cost areas far out from the goal itself, let search to the work of getting close before the analytic expansion brings it home.
+This prevents shortcutting of search with its penalty functions far out from the goal itself (e.g. so we don't reverse half-way across open maps or cut through high cost zones).
 This should never be smaller than 4-5x the minimum turning radius being used, or planning times will begin to spike.

 :``<name>``.motion_model_for_search: